Haoming02/All-in-One-Stable-Diffusion-Guide/Scripts/README.md

 ### GenMask.py
 - Generate a grayscale image for all image files in a folder
-    - Useful for masked training
+    - Useful for masked training in `OneTrainer`

 ### GrabTriggers.py
 - Generate a string from the `[from:to]`-th of tags from all text files